emeier/ebsample/README.md

-SG DevOps Task
+Elastic Beanstalk Sample Deployment
 --------------

-> Publish a sample on github that lets me install a simple django app
+> This is a sample project to deploy a Django app to Amazon Elastic Beanstalk using `Fabric` and `awsebcli`
-> (on ElasticBeanstalk if you know how) without RDS on AWS using an ELB

 Prerequisites
 -------------